lotcz/theSeed/doc/beehive.md

 - opening and closing scene (circular mask animation)
 - new sprite movement type (for monsters to be oriented)
 - sounds and music
+- production mode (exception handling and logging, hide all dev UI)